hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/04__Rajaram_Venkataraman.md

 > it.
 > >
 >
-> ​What if shruti says something opposed to yukti and other pramANa-s.
+> What if shruti says something opposed to yukti and other pramANa-s.
 He
 > seems to ignore this fact.
-> ​
+>
 >
 RV: You are the one who is ignoring the purva mimamsa rule that on unseen matters, sabda alone is pramana.
 We dont know devas through any means other